 With the relevant business covered to the appropriate level, all that then needs to be considered is the excess that will be applied.
 Like other forms of insurance, this is the initial amount of a claim that is not covered.
 The greater the excess level, then the lower the policy premiums, generally speaking.

-When any form of insurance is bought, whether it is for a business or for personal cover, it is important to asses who much cover is required.
-This varies from person to person and from business to business.
-When it comes to professional indemnity insurance, it can be tricky to gauge just how much cover will be adequate for the business' needs.
+When any form of insurance is bought, whether it is for a business or for personal cover, it is important to carefully assess how much cover is required.
+This varies from business to business, and when it comes to professional indemnity insurance, it can be tricky to gauge just how much cover will be adequate for the business' needs.

-You can read our helpful guidance note on this subject here What Limit of Indemnity.
+Please read our helpful guidance note on this subject: Your Limit of Indemnity.

-There are several professions which need to have up-to-date professional indemnity insurance policies in order to be allowed to practice by their professional bodies.
-These professions are ones which tend to offer their knowledge, skills or advice to clients, like solicitors, accountants, architects and financial advisers.
-In addition, professionals such as chartered surveyors and some healthcare experts are required to have an indemnity insurance policy by their respective professional bodies.
+There are many professions which need to have up-to-date professional indemnity insurance policies to be allowed to practice by their professional bodies.
+These include solicitors, accountants, architects and financial advisers.
+Chartered surveyors and some healthcare experts are also required to carry PI insurance by their respective professional bodies.

-Outside of these key areas, there are many professionals who choose to protect themselves with professional indemnity insurance even though their trade organisations don't require it.
+Outside of these areas, there are many professionals who choose to protect themselves with professional indemnity insurance even though their trade organisations don't require it.
 These include advertising professionals, business consultants, designers and public relations professionals, amongst others.
-In short, anyone offering from professional service can benefit from it.
+In short, anyone offering professional services should carry it.

-Although professional indemnity insurance is not a statutory legal requirement in terms of law, certain professions are regulated by their respective professional bodies and they may require individuals or organisations to take out a professional indemnity policy.
-For professionals who need to comply with all of their organisation's regulations in order to legally practice, then taking out or renewing their professional indemnity insurance becomes a de facto legal requirement.
+Although professional indemnity insurance is not a statutory legal requirement in terms of the law, certain professions are regulated by their respective professional bodies, and they may require individuals or organisations to take out a professional indemnity policy.
+For professionals who need to comply with all of their organisation's regulations in order to practice legally, then taking out or renewing their professional indemnity insurance becomes a de facto legal requirement.
 Indeed, not having insurance may, in certain circumstances, make a legal case against a professional possible in its own right.